robots-from-jupyter/robotlab/README.md

 showcase some of the features of using Robot Framework interactively.
 - `SeleniumLibrary` for controlling browsers
   - `geckodriver` for interacting with Mozilla Firefox
-  - `chromedriver` for interacting with Chromium and Google Chrome
+  - `python-chromedriver-binary` for interacting with Chromium and Google Chrome
   - > it's pretty easy to [get `webdriver`][webdriver] for Microsoft Edge, but can't be redistributed
 - `opencv` for image-driven testing